learn-academy-2023-india/assessment-1-MEgner410/interview-questions.md

 Research and define the following terms.
 Hint: use the syllabus!

-1. Higher-order Functions: is a built in method in javascript that in a function as a argument
+1. Higher-order Functions: is a built in method in javascript that functions as a argument

 2. Jest: a testing framework for javascript, they contain a collection of files called dependencies